Updated-NoCheatPlus/Docs/FAQ.md

 * [Where is the "donate" button?](https://github.com/Updated-NoCheatPlus/Docs/blob/master/FAQ.md#where-is-the-donate-button)

 ### Why is aimbot/killaura not detected by NoCheatPlus?
-The principle of NCP as an _anticheat_ and **not** a _cheat-detector_ is rather to find envelopes/models to fit around legit behaviour: instead of detecting a specific cheat implementation type --in this case, kilaura-- we track down what’s possible for a player to do and _enforce_ that.
+The principle of NCP as an _anticheat_ and **not** a _cheat-detector_ is rather to find envelopes to fit around legit behaviour: instead of detecting specific cheat implementation types (like killaura) we track down what’s possible for a player to do and _enforce_ that.
-NCP’s suit of combat checks serve this exact purpose; they attempt to create an even fight envelope by enforcing limits to players, blocking everything that’s clearly unlegit or potentially gamebreaking (E.g.: Instant turning, hitting 2+ entities at the same time, hitting at insane speeds etc…) so that legit players have a chance against cheaters as well.
+NCP’s suit of combat checks serve this exact purpose; they attempt to create an even fight envelope (E.g.: blocking Instant turning, hitting 2+ entities at the same time, hitting at insane speeds etc…) so that legit players have a chance against cheaters as well.
-Unfortunately, unlike in the movement area, combat cannot be modelled upon by us.
-Movement cheats are meant to leave vanilla envelopes which can be tracked down and then be enforced to players, whereas combat hacks simply try to simulate a legit, player-like behaviour so there’s nothing that we can realistically “enforce”.
+Unfortunately, unlike in the movement area, combat can't be really 'modeled' by us.
+By nature, movement cheats are meant to perform things that a legit player cannot do, whereas combat cheats simply try to simulate a legit/player-like behaviour so there’s nothing that we can “enforce”.
+When (if) this project gets more manpower to keep up with the cat-and-mice play, then focusing more in the combat can be considered.
-Unless this project gets more manpower, killauras won't be detected anytime soon.
+Please have a look at the [Fundamentals](https://github.com/Updated-NoCheatPlus/Docs/blob/master/Fundamentals.md) page for further info.

 ### I want NoCheatPlus to only block fly cheats while still allowing speed hacks (or viceversa).
 How can I do it?
 The main check for player movement is [SurvivalFly](https://github.com/Updated-NoCheatPlus/Docs/blob/master/Settings/Checks/%5BMoving%5D-Survivalfly.md), which currently does not discern horizontal from vertical movement.
 This may change in the future, for the time being however, if your only concern are vertical-oriented cheats (e.g.: fly, step) you can workaround this by editing the [speed limits](https://github.com/Updated-NoCheatPlus/Docs/blob/master/Settings/Checks/%5BMoving%5D-Survivalfly.md) for Survivalfly.